codebyzeb/g2p-plus/README.md

 ## Installation

-To run the scripts, first install the required packages in `requirements.txt` by creating a conda environment or otherwise:
+To run the scripts, first create a virtual environment for the project by running `setup.sh`.

 ```
-conda create --name childes_processor python=3.10 pip
-conda activate childes_processor
-pip install -r requirements.txt
+./setup.sh
+source setup.sh
 ```

 If you are using the `download` command, make sure you have R installed.